EntrixAU/VibeCodingPlaybook/enterprise-alignment.md

 ### 📚 Training
 **Comprehensive education program**

+The training program consists of several key components:

 - **Teams still require basic training**: Fundamental AI safety and best practices
 - **Mentoring**: Pair experienced developers with those learning AI tools
 - **Safe AI use**: Security-focused training on prompt engineering and tool usage
 - **Compliance requirements**: Regulatory and policy training

-**Training Program Structure**:
-The training program consists of several key components:

 **Foundational Training:**
 - Covers the basics of AI-assisted development, security considerations, prompt engineering fundamentals, and code review for AI-generated code.

+**Prompt Engineering Training:**
+- Focused sessions on crafting effective prompts for AI tools
+- Covers prompt structure, context setting, and iterative refinement
+- Includes hands-on exercises to improve prompt outcomes and reduce errors

+**MCP (Model Context Protocol) Tool Training:**
+- Training on the use of MCP tools for managing and tracking model context.
+- Covers best practices for documenting prompts, model parameters, and context for reproducibility.
+- Includes hands-on exercises in using MCP tools to ensure compliance and auditability in AI-assisted development.

 **Role-Specific Training:**
 - *Developers*: Focus on secure prompting techniques, debugging AI-generated code, and testing practices for AI outputs.